bridie/drupal8-boilerplate/README.md

   - Alters the admin toolbar to have dropdowns so sub menus are easier to access
 - Devel
   - A suite of helpful tools for development

+For information on managing contributed modules with Composer [read this](https://www.drupal.org/docs/develop/using-composer/using-composer-to-manage-drupal-site-dependencies#managing-contributed).